-Option Description Mandatory Туре Default

-cacheDirectory Full path leading to No string
+Option Description Mandatory Туре Default cacheDirectory Full path leading to a custom cache directory.
+Example: • /tmp/my-cachedirectory/ No string defaultLifeTime Cache entry lifetime is not supported in this backend.
+Entries never expire!
+No

-a custom cache di-

-rectory.

-Example:

-• /tmp/my-

-cache-

-directory/

-defaultLifeTime Cache entry No

-lifetime is not

-supported in this

-backend.
-Entries

-never expire!

 Neos\Cache\Backend\FileBackend

 The file backend stores every cache entry as a single file to the file system.
 The lifetime and tags are added after the data part in the same file.